Bilalh/A-Tactical-RPG-Engine/ideas.md

 	* unit drawing in reguard to height wrong
 	* redraw on each movement -- ok

-		* Draw all of A's  and only draw the tops of
+		* Draw all of A's  and only draw the tops of T's

 		*
 		-